A Three - year B.A. (Honours) Course under 1+1+1 Regulations (2009) of University of Calcutta

 CO2: The role of market and the government.

-CO3: Understanding the concept of 'welfare
+CO3: Understanding the concept of 'welfare economics'.

 CO4: Rationale behind market failures.